Home > Product Resistration > Japan's Classification

 Followings are examples of medical devices classified to Class I.

-X-ray film, steel surgical instruments, in-vitro diagnostic devices, etc.
+X-ray film, steel surgical instruments, etc.

 Controlled medical devices/designated controlled medical devices (Class II)